agorevski/OllamaDiscordBot/README.md

 # Discord Ollama Bot

-A Discord bot that connects to your local Ollama instance, allowing you to chat with AI models directly from your private Discord server.
+A Discord bot that connects to your local Ollama instance, allowing you to chat with AI models directly from Discord.
 All interactions are private (ephemeral messages) - only you can see your conversations with the AI.

 ## Features